15 Days Everest Gokyo Valley Trekking

 Includes

-• All airport pick up drop by private vehicle (for both international and domestic flights)
+• All airport pick-up and drop by private vehicle (for both international and domestic flights).

-• Double/Twin shearing deluxe accommodation with breakfast at three star hotel in Kathmandu
+• Double/Twin shearing deluxe accommodation with breakfast at a three-star hotel in Kathmandu.

-• A highly experience, helpful, knowledgeable, friendly, English speaking, well-trained, Government license holding guide.
-Price includes his salary, food, drinks, accommodation, transport and insurance.
+• A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained, Government license holding guide.
+Price includes his salary, food, drinks, accommodation, transport, and insurance.

-• 02 guest to 01 porter with their insurance, salary, food, accommodation and equipment
+• 1 porter for 2 guests with their insurance, salary, food, accommodation, and equipment.

-• twin/double shearing accommodation in the mountain during the trekking
+• Twin/double sharing accommodation in the mountain during the trekking.

-• Oxymeter to check your pulse and oxygen saturation and heart rate twice daily during the trek (very useful to check Altitude Mountain Sickness(AMS) symptoms).
-This helps ensure your trek is in the safest hands possible.
+• Oximeter to check your pulse, oxygen saturation, and heart rate twice daily during the trek (very useful to identify Altitude Mountain Sickness(AMS) symptoms).

 Excludes

-• Your Nepal Visa fees (should bring small accurate fees in USD and 02 passport size photos)
+• Your Nepal Visa fees (should bring small accurate fees in USD and 2 passport-size photos).

-• All the International air fare from and to Kathmandu (no need to pay departure tax for international flight)
+• All the International airfare from and to Kathmandu (no need to pay departure tax for international flights).

-• In case of extra more nights’ accommodation, lunch and dinner in city due to early arrival and late departure as well as early back/return from mountain/trekking (due to any reason) than the given time period of itinerary
+• In case of extra nights’ accommodation, lunch, and dinner in the city due to early arrival and late departure as well as early back/return from mountain/trekking (due to any reason) than the given time period of the itinerary.

-• Anything not included in service includes column
+• Anything not included in the service includes a column.

 FAQs